DicmaryZambrano/cse212/Final_Project/1-topic.md

 Requirements:

-• The Priority_Queue class should be based on the Simple_Queue class showed previously.
+- The Priority_Queue class should be based on the Simple_Queue class showed previously.

-• The Priority_Queue class should support adding elements to the queue with an associated priority.
+- The Priority_Queue class should support adding elements to the queue with an associated priority.

-• The Priority_Queue class should remove elements from the queue in order of their priority, with higher priority elements being removed first.
+- The Priority_Queue class should remove elements from the queue in order of their priority, with higher priority elements being removed first.

-• The Priority_Queue class should raise an IndexError if an attempt is made to remove an element from an empty queue.
+- The Priority_Queue class should raise an IndexError if an attempt is made to remove an element from an empty queue.

-copy the code below to start working on your solution, compare your solution to [this example solution](python/01-priority_queue_solution.py).
+Copy the code below to start working on your solution, compare your solution to [this example solution](python/01_priority_queue_solution.py).

 ```python
 '''